Cyber-Py/InitColor/README.md

 A color initializer for your python program!

-So this is an efficient IMO.
+So this is an efficient program, IMO.

 It has multiple features, as listed below